qd9069/note_taker_express_js_project/README.md

 ## Installation

-For user - no installation needed, please visit the deployed link directly
+For user - no installation needed, please visit the deployed [application link](https://note-taker-express-js-123.herokuapp.com/) directly

 For contributor - please run the command `npm i` before starting the application